Hazlebadge: Later history

 Later resident tenants of Hazlebadge Hall included the Barnsley and Fox families during the 1800s, the latter with relations to Samuel Fox, the industrialist who was born in nearby Bradwell.
 By 1892, Hazelbadge Hall had been the residence of the Fox family for several generations, being first mentioned in the will of George Fox in 1763.

 The parish of Bradwell was formed in 1875, of which Hazlebadge was a township. before which both were in the parish of Hope.
 Bradwell parish included Abney, Great and Little Hucklow, Grindlow, Wardlow and Hazlebadge, which was invariably described as a liberty, township and lordship because of its relative freedom.
 These later became separate civil parishes.

 By the end of the 19th century, three reservoirs had been built amongst the eastern cliffs above the area.
 These were owned by Bakewell Rural District council and provided water primarily to Bradwell village.
 Also by this time, Hazlebadge was described as having 10 scattered residences, and very little domestic development has taken place since except for the expansion of agricultural buildings.

 Quarters Farm was listed as one of the 10 most expensive properties sold in Derbyshire in 2020 (which includes a manufacturing business).

 Industry

 As well as the regularised agricultural roles because of its rural location, primarily for pasture farming due to the rocky and hilly nature of the land, the area has also supported lead mining and limestone quarrying with several sites throughout the parish until the 20th century.
 Corn was ground at a millhouse for some centuries where Mill Meadow farm is presently located by Bradwell Hills.
 In more recent times, plastics manufacture is a medium-scale business activity locally.
 There are no amenities or public accessible facilities in the parish.

 Governance and demography

 Population

-There are 427 residents recorded within Hazlebadge (along with Foolow, Great Hucklow, Grindlow and Little Hucklow parishes) for the 2011 census.
+There are 25 residents recorded within Hazlebadge for the 2021 census.